Medical with Prescription Coverage

 Funds can then be withdrawn from your account to cover approved out-of-pocket expenses for health care or dependent care.

-For year 2021, the annual maximum for the health care FSA is $2,750 and the University allows employees to carry over an unlimited amount of unused into year 2022.
-The annual maximum for the dependent care FSA is $10,500 and there is no carry-over provision for this account.
+For year 2022, the annual maximum contribution for the health care FSA is $2,850.
+IRS regulations allow for a maximum of 20% ($750) of the maximum contribution established to carry-over to 2023.
+The annual maximum for the dependent care FSA is $5,000 and there is no carry-over provision for this account.